Lixus (ancient city): Roman period (40 ِAD to early 5th century AD)

 This Roman phase corresponds also to a notable change in the urban landscape.
 In the northern sector of the "Temples quarter", there were structures that take up the space between exedra H and building G. The hall complex was interpreted as beginning with a Corinthian Atrium with six pilasters.
 A bath complex probably belonging to the Flavian period was built against the northern wall of the Atrium.
 Continuing northwards, a row of four cubicles (The largest of them measures 4*7 m) interconnected with each other have large doors opening onto a U-shaped peristyle decorated with columns, adorned with ionic capitals, and opened through a door onto the gallery of the Cryptoporticus.
 The principal floor of the western wing contained a room with five doors that lead into the peristyle surrounding the building F. The first leads into the south of the peristyle, the second leads into a room with a skylight in the ceiling to provide overhead lighting, the third and fourth doors have connected one of the cubicles with building F. Finally, the fifth door has connected the U-shaped peristyle G to the large peristyle F via a short passage.

 Complexes F, G, and H were built at the same time.
 Building H was identified as a temple when it was discovered, it surrounded an interior garden with an ornamental feature, Building F was a large temple.
 This opinion was shared by later authors.

 Next to the rooms mentioned above, there was a large Oecus which was the most important room in the whole of the western area.
 It was a huge T-shaped hall (14 m long, 12 m wide) adjoining a sophisticated chamber adorned with canopies resting on 7 small cylindrical columns.
 Researchers have also found a rectangular Corinthian atrium with two rows of plinths M, which served as the antechamber to a rectangular court decorated, and continued to the entrance in the eastern wall, where a great door has led into the large hall G which marked the northern end of the western wing.

 Medieval period (12th century to 14th century)

 Ruins on the hill of Lixus show a rectangular religious building, hammâm, and a mighty fountain on its bank.
 The cartography does not highlight the existence of any tower or strategic installation in the place.
-In the 1st century CE, The "Temples quarter" was adorned with public buildings including thermal baths, outbuildings, and buildings with an undetermined function.
+In the 1st century AD, The "Temples quarter" was adorned with public buildings including thermal baths, outbuildings, and buildings with an undetermined function.